Light-Enhanced Spin Fluctuations and d-Wave Superconductivity at a Phase Boundary

 The rise of magnetism and superconductivity can be linked naturally to the increase of the fluctuations and associated bosonic excitations near the critical point\cite{wang2016using}.
 To establish this connection, we fine tune parameters near the phase boundary and examine the time evolution of the post-pump $\langle \Delta_d^\dagger \Delta_d\rangle$ for $u\simeq u_c$ [see Fig.~\ref{fig:3}(a)], tracking the susceptibilities along both the $u$ and $\lambda$ directions near the phase boundary.
 The Peierls side displays a ``critical fan'' of pairing correlations, which are further enhanced at larger pump fluences near the critical point.
 However, the pairing instability is suppressed in the Mott phase.
-This implies that the spin fluctuations play a dominant role in the development of pairing out of equilibrium.
+This implies that spin fluctuations play a dominant role in the development of pairing out of equilibrium.

 To demonstrate the influence of spin excitations on the pairing correlations, we further examine the $d$-wave projected spin fluctuations $\Lambda_d$.
 Such a projected fluctuation is claimed to mediate $d$-wave superconductivity as a pairing glue, in an RPA-like scenario\cite{tsuei2000pairing,scalapino2012acommon,maier2016pairing}.
 The nonequilibrium $\Lambda_d(t)$ can be obtained through the measure of the spin response functions [see Ref.~\onlinecite{wang2017producing} and the Supplementary Materials \cite{SUPMAT} for calculation details].
 As shown in Fig.~\ref{fig:3}(b), approaching the Peierls phase boundary or increasing the pump field will enhance the post-pump $\Lambda_d$, although it is suppressed on the Mott side of the phase boundary.
-The agreement between the remnant $\Lambda_d$ and the pairing correlations reflects that spin fluctuations contribute as a pairing glue in the $d$-wave channel, impacting the superconducting instability.
-Therefore, the photoenhancement of $d$-wave superconductivity near the quantum phase transition is a result of competing interactions: the charge ordered state measured by the charge structure factor $N(\pi,\pi)$ [not shown here] is reduced by the pump field, releasing spin fluctuations to pair electrons in the $d$-wave channel.
+The agreement between the remnant $\Lambda_d$ and the pairing correlations reflects that spin fluctuations contribute as a pairing glue in the $d$-wave channel.
+Therefore, the photoenhancement of $d$-wave superconductivity near the quantum phase transition is a result of competing interactions: the charge ordered state measured by the charge structure factor $N(\pi,\pi)$ [not shown here] is reduced by the pump field, releasing spin fluctuations to pair electrons with a $d$-wave symmetry.